mako-framework/docs/04_databases_sql/03_orm.md

 #### <a id="automatic_typecasting:datetime" href="#automatic_typecasting:datetime">DateTime</a>

-The ORM and query builder both allow you to save dates as DateTime objects without first having to convert them to the appropriate format.
-Wouldn't it be nice if you could also automatically retrieve them as DateTime objects when fetching them from the database as well?
+The ORM and query builder both allow you to save dates as DateTimeInterface objects without first having to convert them to the appropriate format.
+Wouldn't it be nice if you could also automatically retrieve them as TimeImmutable objects when fetching them from the database as well?
 This is possible thanks to the `date` typecast.

 ```php
 protected array $cast = ['joined_at' => 'date', 'last_seen' => 'date'];
 ```

-You'll now be able to treat the `joined_at` and `last_seen` values as [DateTime](:base_url:/docs/:version:/learn-more:date-and-time) objects.
+You'll now be able to treat the `joined_at` and `last_seen` values as [TimeImmutable](:base_url:/docs/:version:/learn-more:date-and-time) objects.

 ```php
 $user = User::get(1);